cloudevents/spec/cloudevents/extensions/data-classification.md

 how an event and its payload is classified, category of the payload and any applicable data protection regulations.

-These attributes are intended for classification on an event and payload level and not on `data` field level.
-Classification on field level is best defined in the schema specified via the `dataschema` attribute.
+These attributes are intended for classification at an event and payload level and not at a `data` field level.
+Classification at a field level is best defined in the schema specified via the `dataschema` attribute.

 ## Notational Conventions